tum-ens/urbs/doc/theorydoc/DSM_prob.rst

 not introduce any costs.
 To clarify the terms used for the DSM feature the following illustrative example is helpful.

-Example of a DSM process
+Example of a DSM Process
 ~~~~~~~~~~~~~~~~~~~~~~~~
 An example scenario with parameters below can be used to clarify the
 mathematical structure of a DSM process.